Cooks with Soul

 • Wooden Spoon or Rubber Spatula: For stirring and mixing in your milk, butter, and cream.

-Detailed instructions for making the best fluffy mashed potatoes and gravy can be found in the recipe card below.
+Detailed instructions for making the best fluffy mashed potatoes with gravy can be found in the recipe card below.

 Boil the potatoes: In a large pot add the cubed potatoes and cover with cold water.
 Lightly salt the water and bring to a boil.